jFransham/gumdrop/README.md

     All keys get symbolized, so you don't need to write `:key: value` (you can, but it will be treated equally to `key: value`).
+  - If you want an arbitrary node to be treated as markdown, use the `!!markdown` type, such as `!!markdown Something *really* _important_`.
 - `.md`, `.markdown` files:
   - These get converted to a node with the key `:[filename]` and the value of a hash containing a single k/v pair: